For many people, hammertoe is an unfamiliar condition. Hammertoe affects about 200,000 Americans per year, but it is often preventable.

 Hammertoes typically start out as mild deformities that get worse over time.
 If you think you may have hammertoe, it is important that you seek professional care from a podiatrist, so your condition doesn’t get worse.

 The most common cause of hammertoe is an imbalance in the muscle or tendon that results from gradual changes in the foot.
 The condition may get worse if you wear shoes that force your toe into a cramped position like high heels or shoes with narrow toe boxes.
 Hammertoes can also be genetic, or they could be the result of a previous foot problem.

 Hammertoes are usually self-diagnosable.
 Symptoms include:

 When you come in for treatment at a podiatry appointment, the doctor will talk to you about your medical history and symptoms.
-He/she will also examine your foot and may manipulate the foot to try to replicate the symptoms.
-X-rays may be needed to further examine the foot and compare to any x-rays taken in the past.
+Your doctor will examine your foot and may manipulate the foot to try to replicate the symptoms.
+X-rays may be needed to further examine the foot and compare to any X-rays taken in the past.